compuphase/Make-plus/README.md

 # GNU Make - patched
 This is a forked version of GNU make with a few additions and changes to enhance its ease of use.
 Several of these changes are inspired by Opus Make version 6.1 from 1998.
 In adding these features to GNU Make, I have come to appreciate how advanced Opus Make was 20 years ago.

+## A recipe starts with an indent of 4 spaces or a TAB character
+Any combination of white-space that gives a visible indentation of four spaces or more, is valid for a recipe line (a shell line below a rule).
+Existing makefiles (that use TABs) still work; one or more spaces followed by a TAB is fine too.
+The [Wiki](../../wiki/Rationale-for-the-recipe-prefix) has further motivation for changing the recipe prefix.

+At the same time, the special variable `.RECIPEPREFIX` is removed, motivation for removing it is also in the [Wiki](../../wiki/Rationale-for-removing-special-variable-.RECIPEPREFIX).

 ## .path - VPATH for targets
 The new `.path` command is essentially a `VPATH` for targets.
 It allows you to easily separate intermediate files and output files from source files, while keeping the makefile clean and simple.
 For a motivation for adding `.path` see the [Wiki](../../wiki/Rationale-for-the-.path-directive)